Maui Scuba Diving Fish Guide

 Black Rock, Kaʻanapali, Maui

-This fish’s name is attributed to the black patches around its eyes, which resemble raccoons.
-Raccoon butterflyfish are nocturnal and feed primarily on nudibranchs and small invertebrates.
-They are often found in small schools and can be seen feeding on algae and coral polyps during the day.
+We attribute the name of the Raccoon Butterflyfish to the black patches around its eyes, which resemble raccoons.
+These nocturnal fish feed primarily on nudibranchs and small invertebrates.
+You will find them in small schools feeding on algae and coral polyps during the day.

 Lau Hau